mobilteknolojileri/instagram-pending-requests-canceler/README.md

 The script performs the following actions for each pending request:
 1. Navigates to user profile
-2. Clicks "Requested" button (works in any language)
+2. Clicks "Requested" button (detects button in any language)
 3. Selects "Unfollow" option
 4. Implements random delays between actions
 5. Takes breaks every 20 and 50 users